-1. Students may receive a maximum of 30 SCH through credit by examination.
+Students may receive a maximum of 30 SCH through credit by examination.

-- Other restrictions apply to the posting of AP credits, the application of transfer credits to degree plans, and eligibility to graduate with honors.
-(See Awarding Credits below; General Graduation Requirements p.
-40, Minimum Requirements for Associate Degree p.
-41, and Graduation with Honors p.
-41) - 2.
-Students must meet course prerequisites to take exams.
-Examinations may not be taken for courses in which students are currently registered or for courses in which students have received grades, including grades of "I," "W," and "F." Examinations may not be taken for any course where the exam course is a prerequisite to a course the student is currently enrolled in or has already received credit for.
-Prerequisites are found with the course descriptions in chapter 6 (p.
-101) of this catalog. - 3.
-A year must lapse between attempts to receive credit for the same course by examination.
+Other restrictions apply to the posting of AP credits, the application of transfer credits to degree plans, and eligibility to graduate with honors.
+(See Awarding Credits below, General Graduation Requirements, Minimum Requirements for Associate Degree, and Graduation with Honors, p.
+47).

+- 2. Students must meet course prerequisites to take examinations.
+Examinations may not be taken for courses in which students are currently registered or for courses in which students have received grades, including grades of "I," "W," and "F." Examinations may not be taken for any course where the examination course is a prerequisite to a course the student is currently enrolled in or has already received credit for.
+Prerequisites are found with the Course Descriptions in Chapter 6, p.
+123 of this catalog. - A year must lapse between attempts to receive credit for the same course by examination.
 Also, students may not attempt an examination more than twice for the same course.